rgrokett/RaspiThermalCam/README.md

 3. Decrease Sensitivity (while in Camera Mode)
 4. Start/Stop Camera Mode

+The stl/ subdirectory contains 3D Printed front case parts for the camera.
+See the PDF document for details.

 ### Future
-- 3D Printed front case parts for the camera
 - Switch to using Raspberry Pi Zero W for lower cost & power/smaller size
 - Add new mode button features for middle buttons
 - Get pygame Touch Screen working for PiTFT